 Awareness of known mobile threats

 Security-conscious developers understand common risks like insecure storage, reverse engineering, weak authentication, or code tampering.
-Bonus if they mention OWASP Mobile Top 10 or share how they protected a past app.
+Bonus if they mention OWASP Mobile Top 10, the standard checklist of mobile security risks, or share how they protected a past app.

 7. IDE Proficiency